 Text copied to clipboard!

-• Patrol designated areas to enforce wildlife conservation laws and regulations.
+• Patrol assigned areas to enforce wildlife laws and regulations

-• Monitor wildlife populations and ecological conditions using various tracking technologies.
+• Monitor and document wildlife populations and habitats

 Requirements